NYC Neurosurgeon | Expert Atypical Trigeminal Neuralgia & Facial Pain Treatment

 "I have been trained in three continents by world renowned surgeons and I manage patients both conservatively and surgically if necessary.
 Not all patients need surgery and it is my practice to explain all possible options.
 I am here to help when other doctors failed to diagnose and treat.
 I also do not restrict my patient population on insurance basis and no one is turned away with out proper advice and treatment."

-Dr. Ramesh P. Babu is a leading neurosurgeon in New York City, specializing in trigeminal neuralgia, facial pain, and skull base tumors.
+Dr. Ramesh P. Babu is a leading neurosurgeon in New York City, specializing in atypical trigeminal neuralgia, facial pain, and skull base tumors.
 With decades of experience, he is known for combining compassionate, patient-centered care with advanced surgical expertise to help individuals find lasting relief from some of the most challenging neurological conditions.

 Dr. Babu received his M.Ch in Neurosurgery from the National Institute of Mental Health and Neurosciences (NIMHANS) in Bangalore, India, one of the most prestigious training programs in Asia.
 He then completed a second neurosurgery residency at NYU Medical Center in New York under the mentorship of Dr. Joseph Ransohoff.